 I honestly didn’t know what to expect regarding the locals when I arrived in India.
 I heard so many conflicting things, I had absolutely no idea how it was going to be.
 It turned out they were friendly.
 Quite discreet but open to talk, and speaking proper English.
 In New Delhi, I spent a few days with a group of Indian guys, and we had a ball!
 They loved it when one evening, during a house party, I put a Panjabi MC song!
 “Whaaaaaat!?
 You know that song???
 It was a massive hit here in India!”

 One thing that struck me when I arrived in New Delhi : the gender ratio.
 Women are there, they’re just not really visible.
 We see a lot more men in the street.
 Everywhere I go, I exchange ideas with the locals (men, women, young, old…).
-To be able to say “I know this country“, you need first to know its inhabitants : know how they are, how they think, their desires, their fears, etc… And the more I talk to people, the more I figure them out/know their mentality/know how they think.
+To be able to say “I know this country“, you need first to know its inhabitants : know who they are, how they think, their desires, their fears, etc… And the more I talk to people, the more I figure them out/know their mentality/know how they think.
 When traveling in India, you need to talk with the Indians!
 New Delhi is the first city I visited where I literally had ZERO interactions with local girls.
 Nothing.
 Nada.
 No interactions at all!
 This is crazy!!!

 There are less women than men in the country, and there’s a reason.
 When a pregnant woman finds out she’s expecting a little girl (and not a boy!), her husband sometimes asks her to abort.
 Why?
 The little girl is going to grow up, one day she’ll get married, and her father will have to pay everything for the wedding.
 Not only he has to pay for everything, but he’s also going to “give” his daughter to her new husband… You may know this, but Indian weddings are different than ours.
 We’re talking about hundreds of guests, a big party lasting several days, tons of food… It’s a huge expense for the father who prefers to save himself this drain on his finances.
 Therefore he anticipates, and asks his wife to have an abortion.